dianadiazc/customer-wa/content/work4/task-2.md

 +++
 Let's review and improve upon granular control of communication between workloads in the cloud.

 1. Looking at the granular control of system-to-system communication used to be difficult.
-Now, looking at your **EC2** Service **Security Groups** allows you to quickly see who can talk to whom.
+Now, looking at your **EC2** Service, **Security Groups**, allows you to quickly see who can talk to whom.

 <img src="../images/sg1.png" alt="drawing" width="600"/>